ryanpadilha/rlabs-health-core/README.md

 The goal is include additional features to help monitor and manage applications when it's on production environment.<br>
 Basically we have, on this version, four endpoints with essential information:

-- /health
+- /health - check if the service is running correctly with all internal and external dependencies.
-- /info
+- /info - show details about version.
-- /properties
+- /properties - list all application properties.
-- /environment
+- /environment - relate all system environment variables of service context.

 ## JSON datamodel